Skip to main content Skip to navigation

 • Training: An effective training program should be tailored to an entity’s risk profile and provided to all appropriate employees and stakeholders.
 OFAC’s guidance notes that training programs should provide job-specific knowledge based on need, communicate the sanctions compliance responsibilities for each employee, and hold employees accountable for sanctions compliance training through assessments.

 OFAC sanctions compliance also requires compliance teams to collect and analyze large amounts of data from various sources.
-Since managing this data manually is unfeasible and can lead to costly human errors, firms should seek to integrate suitable smart technology tools to help them achieve regulatory compliance.
+Since managing this data manually is unfeasible and can lead to costly human errors, firms should seek to integrate suitable smart sanctions screening tools to help them achieve regulatory compliance.

 The Evolving Use of Sanctions